Feed the Homeless Volunteer Project in Colombia - Bogota

 Accommodation and WiFi

-WiFi is available at the volunteer house.
+WiFi is available at the volunteer house, although this can glitch out at times.
 You can purchase a local SIM card with data for an unlocked mobile phone to keep connected.

 Breakfast, lunch and dinner are served at the volunteer apartment Monday through Friday.